Data wrangling, grouping and aggregation#

 029440 99999 190601020600 *** 0 *** *** CLR * * * 0.0 ** ** ** ** ** ...

-Handling and cleaning heterogeneous input data (such as our example here) can be done after reading in the data.
-However, in many cases, it is actually useful to do some cleaning and preprocessing already when reading the data.
-In fact, that is often much easier to do.
-In our case, we can read the data with varying number of spaces between the columns (1) by using a parameter delim_whitespace=True (alternatively, specifying sep='\s+' would work).
-For handling the NoData values (2), we can tell pandas to consider the * characters as NaNs by using a paramater na_values and specifying a list of characters that should be converted to NaNs.
-Hence, in this case we can specify na_values=['*', '**', '***', '****', '*****', '******'] which will then convert the varying number of * characters into NaN values.
-Finally, we can limit the number of columns that we read (3) by using the usecols parameter, which we already used previously.
+Handling and cleaning heterogeneous input data (such as in our example here) can be done after reading in the data.
+However, in many cases it is actually useful to do some cleaning and preprocessing when reading in the data.
+In fact, it is often much easier to do things this way.
+For our data file, we can read the data with varying number of spaces between the columns (point 1 above) by using the parameter sep=r"\s+".
+In this case, we use a raw text string with the sep parameter, which is indicated by the r before the first quotation mark and ensures the escape character \ is handled properly in the sep string.
+For handling the NoData values (point 2 above), we can tell pandas to consider the * characters as NaN by using the parameter na_values and specifying a list of characters that should be converted to NaN.
+For this data file we can specify na_values=['*', '**', '***', '****', '*****', '******'], which will then convert the varying number of * characters into NaN values.
+Finally, we can limit the number of columns that we read (point 3 above) by using the usecols parameter, which we have already used previously.
 In our case, we are interested in columns that might be somehow useful to our analysis, including the station name, timestamp, and data about temperatures: 'USAF', 'YR--MODAHRMN', 'TEMP', 'MAX', 'MIN'.
-Achieving all these things is pretty straightforward using the read_csv() function:
+Achieving all these things is pretty straightforward using the .read_csv() function, as demonstrated below.

 import pandas as pd